-The Essex House Hotel Overlooking the Ocean, Corner Collins Ave. at 10th St. This hotel is considered one of Henry Hohauser’s best designs.
+The Essex House Hotel at 1001 Collins Avenue, is considered one of Henry Hohauser’s best designs.
 Built in 1938, the hotel has the streamlined shape of a ship, with porthole windows and a double-faced metal spire with neon lights that illuminate the hotel’s name against the night sky.
-At the time, guests had clear ocean views from their rooms as the lot to the east was vacant.
+At the time it opened, guests had a clear ocean views from their rooms as the lot to the east was vacant.

 Our archival 1950s “Rest Assured” ad for The Essex House Hotel Overlooking the Ocean, boasts about the activities & amenities offered….
 Dancing, the Solarium, Moonlight Cruises, Bingo, Fishing Parties, Recreation Card Room, Elevator Service, a Phone in Each Room and Free Parking.